laurolins/nanocube/README.md

     http://localhost:29512/count.r("location",range2d(tile2d(0,0,2),tile2d(1,1,3)))

 on the Chicago Crime example would result in a server crash.
+Now it returns a warning message and allows the nanocube to continue answering other queries.

 ## Installing prerequisites